0xsmft/Saturn-Engine/README.md

 <a href="https://premake.github.io/download">Download</a> ·
 <a href="https://premake.github.io/docs/What-Is-Premake">Learn More</a>

-*You may have to add the premake executable to you PATH environment variable.*
+*You may want to add the premake executable to you PATH environment variable.*

-To generate the project files, you can run the premake executable that you downloaded, if you already have premake installed make sure it can support generating Visual Studio 2022 project files (premake version v5.0.0-beta1 onwards).
+On Windows, Visual Studio 2022 is recommended as Saturn is officially untested on other development environments.

 So for generating the project files on Visual Studio 2022 you'd do `premake5.exe vs2022` or on Linux use `premake5 gmake2`.